mvolkmann/blog/src/swift.md

 Web development is primary done with JavaScript (or TypeScript) and you have to accept that.

-In a similar way, if you want to do iOS or Mac development, your opinions about Swift don't matter.
+In a similar way, if you want to do native iOS or Mac development, your opinions about Swift don't matter.
 Most developers prefer it over Objective-C and there are no other choices.